zsoltpazmandy/tutor.me/README.md

 # tutor.me
 Prototype for a tutoring platform for Android.
-Training grounds for Android/mobile development, Google Firebase.
+Training grounds for Android/mobile development, Google Firebase as database service and push notification provider.